nocomplexity/SecurityArchitecture/15-appendix-contribute.rst

 request:

-With the exception of typos and spelling mistakes (feel free to fix these and they'll be merged), please observe the following guides:
+With the exception of typos and spelling mistakes (feel free to fix these and they'll be merged), please take notice of the following guidelines:

 -  Always open an issue first.
 This will allow us to determine whether or not the change should take place.
 Explain your issue, and we will